Electronic Health Records May Help Customize Medical Treatments

 "So I started to ride a bike and 10 minutes in, I would start to get a sensation down my left arm," she says.

-That made the 61-year-old from Elysburg, Penn., uneasy, so she stopped exercising.
+That made the 61-year-old from Elysburg, Pa., uneasy, so she stopped exercising.

 That genetic diagnosis led to a series of clinical tests through the spring.
 Toward the end of April, Christ took a stress test, which suggested serious heart trouble.